BlueBrain/BluePyEModel/README.md

 │    └── L5TPC.asc
 ```

-In the more complex case where githash versioning and slurm are used, refer to the structure of the example of `./examples/emodel_pipeline_local_python`.
+In the more complex case where githash versioning and slurm are used, refer to the structure of the example of [`./examples/emodel_pipeline_local_python`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/tree/main/examples/emodel_pipeline_local_python).

 ### 4) Running using Luigi with Nexus storage

 This section present the general picture of how to create an e-model using Luigi and Nexus storage.
-For a detailed example, please refer to the files in examples/emodel_pipeline_nexus_ncmv3
+For a detailed example, please refer to the files in [`examples/emodel_pipeline_nexus_ncmv3`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/tree/main/examples/emodel_pipeline_nexus_ncmv3).

 Warning: to run the emodel pipeline using Nexus as a backend you will first need a fully configured Nexus project and be able to perform cross-bucket in projects containing the morphologies, mechanisms and ephys data you wish to use.
 All of these have to be setup by the DKE team beforehand.

 To run the pipeline with luigi, you will need:
 - A virtual environment with BluePyEModel installed with the options nexus and luigi: (```pip install bluepyemodel[luigi,nexus]```)
-- A `luigi.cfg` file containing the Luigi specific settings (see example `./examples/emodel_pipeline_nexus_ncmv3/luigi.cfg`).
+- A `luigi.cfg` file containing the Luigi specific settings (see example [`./examples/emodel_pipeline_nexus_ncmv3/luigi.cfg`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/blob/main/examples/emodel_pipeline_nexus_ncmv3/luigi.cfg)).
 - On Nexus, entities of the type "EModelConfiguration", "EModelPipelineSettings" and "ExtractionTargetsConfiguration" (or "FitnessCalculatorConfiguration" if you already have optimisation targets).
-Please refer to the files `pipeline.py` and the notebooks for an example of how to create such resources.
+Please refer to the file [`pipeline.py`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/blob/main/examples/emodel_pipeline_nexus_ncmv3/pipeline.py) and the notebooks for an example of how to create such resources.

 The pipeline can then be run using the command:

     bbp-workflow launch-bb5 -f --config=luigi.cfg bluepyemodel.tasks.emodel_creation.optimisation EModelCreation emodel=EMODEL ttype=TTYPE species=SPECIES brain-region=BRAIN_REGION iteration-tag=ITERATION_TAG`

-The final models generated using the Nexus access point are stored in the Nexus project in Resources of type `EModel`.
+The final models generated using the Nexus access point are stored in the Nexus project in Resources of type [`EModel`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/blob/main/bluepyemodel/emodel_pipeline/emodel.py#L24).

 ### Schematics of BluePyEModel classes